tennylaylor/Project-Frontend/README.md

 1.To-Do List:
 `Add, update, and delete tasks.
  `Organize tasks with priority levels (low, medium, high).
-`Tasks are stored in the backend for persistence.
+`Tasks are stored in the backend for consistence

 2.Weekly Calendar:
 `Plan your week by adding events to specific days.